rigljs/rigl/README.md

     // determine the route "/"
     router.on('/', () => {
-      // set the "path" property to a string this.path = 'r-home'

-      /* fire the "change-page" event passing the keyword "this" to the "currentTarget" property of the Event object */ obs.trigger('change-page', this)
+      /* fire the "change-page" event with passing the name of the component to the handler, where this name will be available in the second parameter called "path" */ obs.trigger('change-page', 'r-home')
     })

     // determine the route "/about"
     router.on('/about', () => {
-      // set property "path" to object
-      this.path = {
+      /* fire the "change-page" event with the transfer of the object to the handler, where this object will be available in the second parameter called "path" */ obs.trigger('change-page', {
         // component name
         component: 'r-about',
         // component attributes